 An environmental specialist helps with conducting environmental assessments, takes samples of various elements within an environment (water, soil, etc.) for testing, and takes part in the testing of the elements among other responsibilities.
 An environmental specialist is highly schooled in environmental law and policy with a bachelors degree in environmental studies or related field.
 For entry level positions as an assistant, little experience is required, as many people tend to learn on the job.
 Environmental specialists tend to be highly organized and excellent at written and verbal communication.

 NATURAL RESOURCES MANAGER

 A natural resources manager serves as wildlife and plant life conservationist and can work in the public or private spheres.
 Natural resources managers who work for government agencies typically oversee and enforce environmental laws.
 Those who work in parks take charge of educational programs and tours for park visitors.
 This may also involve the preservation and sustainable management of park and forest lands.
 It includes the ecological maintenance of the parks, the management of park visitors, and the observation of their impact.
 Natural resource managers typically possess a degree in environmental studies or a related field and may have a masters for more advanced jobs.
 They also have a few years of experience and possess excellent communication and organizational skills.

-Most park ranger positions involve education and interpretation.
-Rangers plan and conduct educational programs for the public on the science, culture, or history of a park, provide information about the park to guests at a visitors’ center, conduct field trips to point out park highlights, maintain park structures and facilities, create educational displays, and write brochures.
-Many park rangers have degrees in environmental studies.
+Most park staff positions involve education and interpretation.
+Park staff plan and conduct educational programs for the public on the science, culture, or history of a park, provide information about the park to guests at a visitors’ center, conduct field trips to point out park highlights, maintain park structures and facilities, create educational displays, and write brochures.
+Many park staff have degrees in environmental studies.
 A solid background in earth science, environmental science, and biology is important for work at many locations, as is an understanding of public policy and communication.
 This major can prepare students to become park interpreters, so that they can educate visitors about natural and scientific features.